XiaoTaoWang/HiCLift/README.rst

 pairLiftOver
 ============
-The conversion of genomic coordinates between different assemblies is a common task in many integrative and comparative studies.
-While a number of tools are available to accomplish this task for one-dimensional datasets, such as those from ChIP-Seq, ATAC-Seq, and RNA-Seq, none of them can handle with chromatin contact data that are associated with two-dimensional (2D) coordinates.
-Here we present pairLiftOver, a UCSC-chain-file-based tool, that converts the 2D genomic coordinates of chromatin contacts from one assembly to another.
-Using Hi-C of various species as the benchmark datasets, we show that pairLiftOver runs efficiently and outputs nearly identical contact matrices with the ones with raw sequencing reads re-mapped to the same target genome assembly. pairLiftOver will be especially useful when re-mapping raw reads is not feasible.
+With the continuous effort to improve the quality of human reference genome and the generation of more and more personal genomes, the conversion of genomic coordinates between genome assemblies is critical in many integrative and comparative studies.
+Several tools have been developed for this task.
+However, despite the importance of 3D genome organization in gene regulation and disease, no tool exists to convert genome assemblies for chromatin interaction data.
+Here we present pairLiftOver, a UCSC-chain-file-based tool, for converting the genomic coordinates of chromatin contacts from one assembly to another.
+Using large Hi-C datasets of different species as a benchmark, we show that compared with the strategy directly re-mapping raw reads to a different genome, pairLiftOver runs on average 42 times faster, while outputs nearly identical contact matrices.

 Installation
 ============